lwjglgamedev/lwjglbook-bookcontents-leg/chapter17/chapter17.md

 }
 ```

-We will use the normal map texture in the scene fragment shader, but since we are working in view coordinates space we need to pass the model view matrix in order to do the proper transformation.
+We will use the normal map texture in the scene fragment shader.
+But, since we are working in view coordinates space we need to pass the model view matrix in order to do the proper transformation.
 Thus, we need to modify the scene vertex shader.

 ```glsl
 #version 330